 This intrusion is always accompanied, of course, by a need for more tax-payer-funded public employees, a govt employee union, and bloated benefits and pensions.
 And of course, these are typically much greater and better than a typical worker in the USA.

 So do the apparent benefits of more regulations reduce societal problems?
 Or does the bloat and overreach come to the point of diminishing returns?
-Does common sense and just being a decent human being play more or less of a role in avoiding pedestrian deaths than it was?
+Does common sense and just being a decent human being play more or less a role in avoiding pedestrian deaths than it was?
 If so, why, or why not?

 It looks like we need a new law right away to hurt the law-abiding and restrict their freedoms to justify what we did as elected officials and government agencies, right?
 Here it comes.

 The data for pedestrians killed and injured by the Department of Transportation showed a rise from 4,109 in 2009 to 4,432 in 2011.
 The evidence further indicates that there were 69,000 pedestrians were injured.
 Oh, my god!

 Interesting that dense and overcrowded cities have more people getting hurt on foot.
 I propose we make big cities illegal.
 In any event, this data shows Los Angeles, Chicago, and New York have the highest percentages of pedestrian-vehicle collision deaths.
 (See also the pedestrian accident attorney blog here.)

 The rate of pedestrian deaths due to motor vehicles in Los Angeles is 42%.
 It is 30% in Chicago and 51% in New York.
 According to a U.S. Product Safety Commission report, over 1,500 pedestrians were treated in emergency rooms during 2011.
 All of these were injured while walking.
-Or perhaps they were walking and using electronic devices such as a cell phone.
+Or perhaps they were walking and using electronic devices such as cell phones.

 So rather than looking at the population increases, DOT wants to increase “enforcement” and so-called “education” (“Here is your ticket, now pay up and don’t be distracted, sir again”).
 The answer Foxx said is education and more enforcement, as there would be in a pedestrian safety campaign.